 Begin the brief with some essential background information about the company, the department and the people involved.
 If this information is all available on your website, just provide a URL.

 Provide an overview of the project.
 This could just be a few sentences which explain to the reader what you are looking for.
+You should always include the exact outputs that you’re expecting and how long each output should be.
 Here’s an example:

 Provide details about your audience and how they will be watching the film.
 Sometimes a project may have more than one audience, which can create conflicts in terms of tone or content in some cases.
 It’s important to bear that in mind and discuss it in detail with the supplier.
 Alternative versions of each film might be necessary in order to meet all of your expectations.
 Here’s an example: